santiment/academy/src/docs/sanapi/index.md

   doing
 - `5xx` - an internal server error has occured.
 Let us know in the support channel in our [discord server](https://santiment.net/discord)

+## Rate Limits

+There are limits that are applied to every minute, hour, month.
+We will respond with '429 Too Many Requests'.
+The HTTP response headers contain a number of rate limiting headers that allow you to see how much api calls you have left:
+* x-ratelimit-remaining-month
+* x-ratelimit-remaining-hour
+* x-ratelimit-remaining-minute

+You can also monitor the limits per minute/hour/month with these headers:
+* x-ratelimit-limit-month
+* x-ratelimit-limit-hour
+* x-ratelimit-limit-minute

+When does the amount of requests reset?

+The minute limits are reset every round minute (13:51:00, 13:52:00, etc.), hour limits are reset every hour.
+Month limits are reset on the first of every month at 00:00:00 UTC.

 ## Glossary